chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

     }
   }

-  // Default to failed if none of the conditions match. return TransactionType.Unknown;
+  // Default to unknown if none of the conditions match. return TransactionType.Unknown;
 }
 ```